Nonintersecting Brownian motions on the unit circle: Introduction

-where $\sg \in \R$ is a parameter.
-In this case the results of this paper involve a particular solution to the Painlev\'e II equation, and a solution to a related Lax system.
+where $\sigma\in\R$ is a parameter.
+In this case, the results of this paper involve a particular solution to the Painlev\'e II equation, and a solution to a related Lax system.
 Let us review these objects.
-The Hastings-McLeod solution \cite{Hastings-McLeod80} to the homogeneous \Painleve\ II equation (PII) is the solution to the differential equation
+The Hastings--McLeod solution [\citet {Hastings-McLeod80}] to the homogeneous Painlev\'{e} II equation (PII) is the solution to the differential equation

 which satisfies